quist00/python-humanities-lesson/episodes/03-index-slice-subset.md

 The `isnull` method will compare each cell with a null value.
 If an element has a null value, it will be assigned a value of  `True` in the output object.

 Our data was carefully constructed to have no missing values in the form of `null` or `NaN`.
-Thus you won't get anything back if we use the works_df.
-Let's create a copy called `null_df` and add some bogus entries to demonstrate this since real world data is often messy or might use such on purpose.
+Thus you won't get anything back if we use the works_df to attempt this.
+Let's create a copy called `null_df` and add some bogus entries to demonstrate this since real world data is often messy or might use such NaN or Null values on purpose.

 ```python
 # import numpy so we can access np.nan